So, should you broadcast your podcast on Youtube? Yes, of course! The question is: how to upload it correctly to attract an even larger audience?

 - Check the box that says you want to publish your video on Youtube. ✅

-Note: If your podcast is scheduled to be posted on the listening platforms, the Youtube video will be generated automatically and distributed at that scheduled time. ⏰
+Note: If your podcast is scheduled to be posted on the listening platforms, the Youtube video will be generated automatically and publish at that scheduled time. ⏰

-- Save your changes and your video will be generated and uploaded automatically! 🙌
+- Click to save your changes and your video will be generated and uploaded automatically! 🙌

 Some things to think about: 🤔